privong/papers-in-markdown/mnras/demo.md

 This is a MNRAS Markdown template.
 It is similar to the aastex62 template, but modified to match See the aastex demonstration for a description of how to use `pandoc` and Markdown together.

+{{acknowledgments}}

+G.C.P. acknowledges support from the University of Florida.